 MBA Admission Process

-Generally, the admission to business schools in India is provided on the basis of MBA entrance exams at national or state level.
-However, some of the institutes prefer conducting their own entrance exams and provide admission to MBA on the basis of entrance scores.
+Most of the time, admission to MBA is provided to business schools in India on the basis of entrance exams.
+However, some of these schools prefer to conduct their own entrance exams and offer admission on the basis of scores.

-National Level Test - There are certain exams which are common and are conducted at the National level.
-Scores of such exams are accepted by all participating colleges/institutes.
-Some of the top national level MBA entrance exams are CAT, MAT, XAT, ATMA, CMAT, IIFT etc.
+National Entrance Test: There are many entrance exams that are conducted at the National level for MBA admission.
+Some of the top national-level MBA entrance exams are CAT, MAT, XAT, ATMA, CMAT, and IIFT.

-The Common Admissions Test or CAT is one of the largest management entrance examinations conducted in India by one of the IIM(s).
-The top MBA colleges in India require students to appear in the CAT examination in order to take admission to their institutions.
-Candidates can find below relevant CAT details mentioned in the table below:
+The Common Admissions Test or CAT is one of the largest management entrance examinations conducted in India by one of the IIM(s) for MBA admission.
+The top MBA colleges in India require students to appear in the CAT examination in order to take admitted to their institutions.
+Best colleges for MBA generally ask for a CAT score at the time of admission.
+Candidates can find relevant CAT details mentioned in the table below:

-The NMAT examination is a university level management entrance test conducted by GMAC on behalf of Narsee Monjee Institute of Management Studies.
-Candidates who clear the NMAT exam, followed by group discussion and personal interview are offered admission to NMIMS.
+The NMAT examination is a university-level management entrance test conducted by GMAC on behalf of Narsee Monjee Institute of Management Studies.
+Candidates who clear the NMAT exam, followed by group discussion and personal interview are offered MBA admission to NMIMS.
 The relevant NMAT details are mentioned below in the table:

 XAT (Xavier’s Aptitude Test)

 XAT is one of the most popular MBA entrance examinations accepted by almost 170 institutions for MBA admission.
 Some of the best colleges in India accept XAT scores.
-The XAT exam is conducted by XLRI Jamshedpur in order to provide admission to MBA degree programmes.
+The XAT exam is conducted by XLRI Jamshedpur in order to provide MBA admission to various types of MBA courses.
 The relevant XAT details are mentioned below in the table:

 SNAP (Symbiosis National Aptitude Test)

-SNAP or Symbiosis National Aptitude Online Test is a national level online examination conducted by the Symbiosis University.
-Candidates who qualify the examination along with group discussion and personal interview are offered admission to one of the 16 symbiosis colleges.
+SNAP or Symbiosis National Aptitude Online Test is a national-level online examination conducted by Symbiosis University.
+Candidates who qualify for the entrance examination along with group discussion and personal interviews are offered MBA admission to one of the 16 symbiosis colleges.
 The relevant SNAP details are mentioned below in the table:

 IIFT (Indian Institute of Foreign Trade)

-Indian Institute of Foreigh Trade conducts a national level yearly entrance examination for admission to three specializations offered by the institute.
-Candidates who qualify the examination along with group discussion and personal interview are offered admission to IIFT, New Delhi.
+Indian Institute of Foreign Trade is considered one of the best colleges for MBA and conducts a national level yearly entrance examination for admission to three specializations offered by the institute.
+Candidates who qualify for the examination along with group discussion and personal interviews are offered admission to IIFT, New Delhi.
 The relevant IIFT details are mentioned below in the table:

-In addition to national level entrance examinations, various states also conduct hei own management entrance test for MBA admission.
-Qualifying candidates can take admission in any of the participating colleges across the state.
-Some of the top State-level exams include MAH CET, OJEE MBA, TANCET, AP ICET, KMAT, and more.
+In addition to national-level entrance examinations, various states also conduct their own management entrance test for MBA admission.
+Qualifying candidates can take admission to any of the participating colleges across the state.
+Some of the top State-level exams include MAH MBA CET, OJEE MBA, TANCET, APICET, KMAT, and more.